-- 1. Check the coolant level daily and maintain it between the full and low marks on the surge tank. - Add coolant as required, but do not overfill.
-Before adding coolant, Refer to section "Coolant Selections and Maintenance" for the listing of required intervals using the recommended coolants.
+- 1. Check the coolant level daily and maintain it between the full and low marks on the surge tank. - 2.
+Add coolant as required, but do not overfill.
+Before adding coolant, refer to "How to Select Coolant" for the listing of required intervals using the recommended coolants